 The elder stopped, and turned her head to the soldier who spoke.
 Her facial expression was demonic.
 “What did you say, brat?”

 Percival was about to interrupt, but Guinvere stopped him.
-Guinevere shook her, softly telling him, “No.”
+Guinevere shook her head, softly telling him, “No.”

 Seeing this, Percival understood exactly what the situation was, and so he sheathed his sword.
 He coughed.
 Sweat started rolling down the side of his face.